-Anyone who has a school age child will have asked “What did you do at school today?” or some variation of it.
+Anyone who has a school-age child will have asked, “What did you do at school today?”.
 The typical answer is, “Nothing”.
 As adults are we all that different or are some things part of the human condition?
-Following up on planning or change oriented workshops it is not unusual to hear the lament, ” it was a waste of time, nothings changed!”.
-And they could be right … however it’s worth taking a closer look and providing some feedback.
+Following up on planning or change-oriented workshops it is not unusual to hear the lament, ” it was a waste of time, nothing has changed!”.
+And they could be right … however, it’s worth taking a closer look and providing some feedback.

-Case 1 – Surprise Outcomes: Ron, a hard-nosed Mine Superintendent participated in a strategic planning workshop and some followup exercises organised by the Managing Director and Operations Manager.
-The meeting were all documented and circulated.
+Case 1 – Surprise Outcomes: Ron, a hard-nosed Mine Superintendent participated in a strategic planning workshop and some follow-up exercises organized by the Managing Director and Operations Manager.
+The meetings were all documented and circulated.
 Some 5 years later I received a call from Ron.
 While cleaning out his office he had come across the planning document and stopped to take a look.
-He felt compelled enough to call me and say, (I’ll paraphrase as I don’t recall the exact words) “I thought that whole planning session was a feel good load of b***s***. … I’m a bit stunned because we’ve done nearly everything in the plan.
+He felt compelled enough to call me and say, (I’ll paraphrase as I don’t recall the exact words) “I thought that whole planning session was a feel-good load of b***s***. … I’m a bit stunned because we’ve done nearly everything in the plan.
 Not necessarily the way we imagined things, but close enough.”
 I was equally stunned that he had taken the time out to make the call.

-Case 2 – Absorbed and Normalised: At some point I began doing three month followups to planning sessions.
-In particular I would speak to some people to find out what was happening before arriving and develop questions related to the planning session outcomes.
+Case 2 – Absorbed and Normalised: At some point, I began doing three month followups to planning sessions.
+In particular, I would speak to some people to find out what was happening before arriving and develop questions related to the planning session outcomes.
 An example was with a civil engineering design group.
 The group was highly technical and generally resented any business development activities as a waste of time.
 They had real work to do.
-So on getting together we opened with the objective of the session and then asked the great big opened ended question, ” Well, how are you going with the plan, what’s been achieved?”
+So on getting together, we opened with the objective of the session and then asked the great big opened ended question, ” Well, how are you going with the plan, what’s been achieved?”
 The immediate response was near silence followed by, “Not a lot!”.
 We then got more specific asking about elements of the plan.
-“You stated that you would introduce new design software and I understand you’ve short listed and started evaluation of some packages?”
+“You stated that you would introduce new design software and I understand you’ve shortlisted and started the evaluation of some packages?”
 Then the responses began to change … “Oh yeah, we’ve done that and …”.
-After a few iterations the message was dropping.
+After a few iterations, the message was dropping.
 They had changed direction.
 Not in everything they were doing however there were real and tangible results that could be tied directly back to the planning discussions.

-The changes were being absorbed and normalised into daily life very rapidly.
-This wasn’t paradigm change or transformative change or disruptive change however it was significant change for the better.
+The changes were being absorbed and normalized into daily life very rapidly.
+This wasn’t a paradigm shift or transformative change or disruptive change however it was significant change for the better.